lab-darras/lab-darras.github.io/contact.md

 <div style="height:26px;"></div>

 <p>
-We are recruiting at multiple levels for BSc and MSc theses, PhD projects, and research assistant positions (bioinformatics, wet lab, and insect work).>.
+We are recruiting at multiple levels for BSc and MSc theses, PhD projects, and research assistant positions (bioinformatics, wet lab, and insect work).
 </p>